 Avoid common mistakes by following these 5 tips for making perfect crostini appetizers your guests will love!

-Finger foods are fun foods.
+Finger foods are fun foods!
 Crostini appetizers are a perfect solution for entertaining, particularly when you are not sure of your guests likes and dislikes.
 You can easily provide a variety of appetizers from which your friends can choose.
+And with good choices in gluten-free baguettes available now, your gluten-free friends can enjoy these mini bites, too.

 Making crostini is easy, but there are some pitfalls to avoid.